Privacy and Security Center

 We’ll never sell your data

-Hail is a monthly subscription-based service so we don’t rely on any advertising or data revenue.
+Hail is a monthly subscription-based service, so we don’t rely on any advertising or data revenue.
 This means we’re completely self-sufficient and will never sell your data, contacts or content.

 You own all the content you add and publish with the platform.
-Plus we make it completely seamless to add your brand to all published formats along with all author and photographer details to ensure transparency of ownership.
+Plus, we make it completely seamless to add your brand to all published formats, along with all author and photographer details to ensure transparency of ownership.

 You have full control of your account